 Face spoofing detection methods, including liveness checks, have evolved to minimize emerging risks in order to defend against such risks.
 A face’s texture, the density of elements, and the relationship between them, for instance, can all be used to help establish whether or not it is real.
 By having more confidence in the real identity of its customers, such technologies enable operators to gain time throughout the onboarding process.

-Anti-spoofing as part of face recognition plays a significant role in the KYC mix as organizations continue to digitize and move their customer identification methods toward face authentication processes.
+Anti-spoofing as part of AI face recognition plays a significant role in the KYC mix as organizations continue to digitize and move their customer identification methods toward face authentication processes.

 It’s critical to comprehend the approaches fraudsters adopt as well as how sophisticated, multi-layered KYC procedures can limit facial fraud.